jjvanzon/Circular-Language-Spec/index.md

 The more finished up articles might be found on these web pages.
 Drafts might be found in the [GitHub repository](https://github.com/jjvanzon/Circular-Language-Spec).
-Articles may gradually be published on this web site.
+Articles may gradually be published to this web site.